Automated Algorithm Design for Auto-Tuning Optimizers: Evaluation

 The \emph{Dedispersion} kernel in BAT originates from the AMBER pipeline for the detection of single-pulse astronomical transients~\cite{sclocco2020amber}.
 Dedispersion is a signal processing operation that compensates for the frequency-dependent time delay experienced by radio waves as they propagate through space.
 This delay, caused by dispersion in the interstellar medium, results in lower-frequency components of the signal arriving later than higher-frequency components that were emitted simultaneously.
-For a signal with the highest frequency $f_h$ received at time $t_x$, the delay $k$ for a lower frequency $f_i$ can be approximated by:

-where $DM$ is the dispersion measure, characterizing the integrated column density of free electrons between the source and the observer.
+For a signal with the highest frequency $f_h$ received at time $t_x$, the delay $k$ for a lower frequency $f_i$ can be approximated by: where $DM$ is the dispersion measure, characterizing the integrated column density of free electrons between the source and the observer.
 The kernel takes as input time-domain samples across many frequency channels and outputs dedispersed samples for a range of $DM$ values.
 It is parallelized such that each thread can process multiple time samples and dispersion measures in parallel, iterating over the frequency bands.
 For this study, we use parameters based on the ARTS survey on the Apertif telescope~\cite{van2022apertif}, which employs a sampling rate of 24.4 kHz, 2048 dispersion measures, and 1536 frequency channels.
 Several tunable parameters influence the performance of this kernel on GPUs.
 These include the dimensions of the thread blocks, the amount of work assigned per thread in both the time and dispersion measure dimensions, and the strategy used to stride through the input samples.
 The kernel also allows partial loop unrolling over the frequency channels, where a factor of zero delegates this decision to the CUDA compiler.
 Additionally, the number of thread blocks per streaming multiprocessor can be controlled to optimize resource utilization.

-The \emph{Convolution} kernel, developed by Van Werkhoven et al.~\cite{vanwerkhovenOptimizingConvolutionOperations2014} as an optimized and highly tunable GPU-accelerated library for 2D convolution operations, has become a widely used benchmark in autotuning research~\cite{CLTune,petrovicBenchmarkSetHighlyefficient2020,vanwerkhovenKernelTunerSearchoptimizing2019,schoonhovenBenchmarkingOptimizationAlgorithms2022}.
-A two-dimensional convolution is a fundamental operation in image processing and computer vision, where a filter mask is applied across an input image to compute a weighted sum of neighboring pixel values for each output element.
-Given an input image $I$ of size $(w \times h)$ and a convolution filter $F$ of size $(F_w \times F_h)$, the output image $O$ of size $((w-F_w) \times (h-F_h))$ is computed as: